iyzg/iyzg.github.io/_drafts/kaunta-collection-003.md

 since they ensure the overall GCD is 1 while also providing small factors for the other elements to satisfy.
-The [official editorial](https://img.atcoder.jp/agc022/editorial.pdf) uses a solution with just multiples of 2 & 3, but we'll take a different approach here.
+The [official editorial](https://img.atcoder.jp/agc022/editorial.pdf) uses a solution with just multiples of 2 & 3, but I'll introduce a different approach here.
 With our set {2, 3}, the smallest number to complete the triple is 25.
 Now the smallest factors we need in all elements are any of {2, 3, 5} while maintaining a sum which is a multiple of $ 2 * 3 * 5 = 30 $.
-A simple way to do this is by adding pairs which sum to 30,000 and have one of the valid factors.
+A simple way to do this is by adding pairs which sum to 30,000 and both numbers have one of the valid factors.
 If N is even, we can fill out the array by adding 15,000.

 ### Solution
 [My Solution](https://atcoder.jp/contests/agc022/submissions/15494432)